 General Electric’s “Imagination at Work” enchant and engages – with one part Magician, one part Girl / Guy Next Door.

 Lay’s Potato Chips put their Entertainer archetype right out front with “Betcha Can’t Eat Just One.”

-The best taglines are clear, memorable, and relay personality.
+In conclusion… The best taglines are clear, memorable, and relay personality.
 To really hit those all-important emotional triggers, I definitely recommend you prioritize use of either the differentiation tagline or the results-driven tagline.
 Those will have more of an emotional impact with your target audience.

 If your brand’s name is confusing or you’re concerned about brand clarity, a literal tagline will work well – but emotions knock it out of the park every time!

 Ready to learn how to leverage emotions in YOUR brand?

 Ready to follow a PROVEN framework tapping into that emotional branding – to short-cut connection and make more sales?